top of page

 Picture this: you’re in a dark alley, facing a shady character who’s clearly watched too many action movies.
-Your heart’s racing, your palms are sweaty, but you’re ready—because you’ve been training at the Self Defense Academy Colorado Springs and you’ve got the stamina of a Lion thanks to your exercise routine.
-This, my friends, is why exercise and jujutsu are the ultimte power couple of self-defense.
+Your heart races and your palms are sweaty.
+But you’re ready—because you’ve been training at the Self Defense Academy Colorado Springs, and you’ve got the stamina of a lion thanks to your exercise routine.
+This, my friends, is why exercise and jujutsu are the ultimate power couple of self-defense.
 They’re better together, and I’m here to tell you why.
 So, grab your water bottle, and let’s dive into this dynamic duo.

 Exercise: The First Word in the 753 Code